Who Can Participate?

 Requirements to Apply to the Internship Program

-- A desire to experience and learn the functions of a municipality;
+- A desire to experience and learn the functions of municipal government

-- Applicants must be willing to relocate to the host municipality or a community within commuting distance of the host municipality; and
+- Applicants must be willing to relocate to the host municipality or a community within commuting distance of the host municipality

-- Administrator Stream: Be a graduate or have graduated from a post-secondary degree or diploma program between January 2016 and April 2018 in any discipline; or
+- Administrator Stream: Be a graduate or have graduated from a post-secondary degree or diploma program in any discipline between January 2017 and April 2019 in any discipline.

-- Finance Officer Stream: Be a graduate or have graduated from a post-secondary degree or diploma program between January 2016 and April 2018 in an accounting or finance related discipline (e.g. business administration, commerce); or
+- Finance Officer Stream: Be a graduate or have graduated from a post-secondary degree or diploma program between January 2017 and April 2019 in an accounting or finance related discipline (e.g. business administration, commerce).

 - You can apply for more than one stream if you are eligible for each stream.
 You must send in a separate, customized application package for each stream.